jorgeacetozi/algorithms/README.md

 # Queue (Abstract Data Type)

+In order to implement all queue operations in constant time complexity O(1), you would have to use one of the options below:

+- Circular Array
+- Singly Linked Lists with head and tail references
+- Singly Circular Linked Lists
+- Dooubly Linked List

 # Deque: **D**ouble-**E**nded **Que**ue (Abstract Data Type)

 There are many data structures that make it possible to efficiently (O(1) for `addFront(item)`, `addBack(item)`, `removeFront()`, `removeBack()`, `front()` and `back()`) implement a Deque, like a `Circular Array`, `Doubly Linked List`, `Doubly Circular Linked List`.